ilswh/doggycafe/TESTING.md

 **PRO TIP**: Always validate the live site pages, not your local code.
 There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### HTML

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-- If you are copying/pasting your HTML code, use this link: https://validator.w3.org/#validate_by_input
 - (*recommended*) If you are using the live deployed site pages, use this link: https://validator.w3.org/#validate_by_uri

 It's recommended to validate the live pages (each of them) using the deployed URL.